xklob/fei-protocol-private-but-now-public-because-klob-said-so/contracts/shutdown/MerkleReedeemerSpec.md

 ## Contract
  - Contract will store one merkle root per cToken; this stores the amount of that cToken each user can exchange
  - Contract will store the signatures provided by each user, and won't allow them to claim until they've provided their sig
+ - Contract will store the exchange rate for each cToken<>baseToken pair
  - After signature has been provided, contract stores the amount of each cToken the user can still exchange; this can only decrement as the user withdraws
- -

 ## Governance Flow
  - Deploy contract